Pablo751/ebaydocu/USER_GUIDE.md

 3. **Batch Size**: How many listings to process at once (default: 50)
 4. **Start Row**: Which row to start from (useful for resuming)

-#### Step 4: Process
+#### Step 5: Process
 1. Click "Verify" to test or "Create Listings" to proceed
 2. Monitor progress in real-time
 3. Check the summary for any errors

 ### Important Notes
 - Always use "Verify Only" first to check for errors
+- Use the Preview feature to catch issues before processing
+- Save important uploads as drafts to avoid re-uploading
 - Created listings go live on eBay immediately
-- There's no built-in way to delete listings - use eBay Seller Hub
+- To delete listings, use the "Manage Listings" tab

 ---